storynickolas/Brewery-Search/README.md

 ## How To Search

-1. Fill in the first form box with the name of the city you are searching for:
+Markup: 1.
+Fill in the first form box with the name of the city you are searching for:

   Include:
   *Spaces